Skip to main content

 Supraphysiological approaches, conversely, can override these natural checks and balances.
 Introducing external recombinant Human Growth Hormone (rGH), for instance, bypasses the pituitary’s regulatory control.
 The body receives the hormone directly, and the feedback loops that would normally prevent over-accumulation are rendered less effective.

-This can lead to the associated with chronically elevated GH and IGF-1 levels, such as insulin resistance, fluid retention, and joint pain.
+This can lead to the side effects associated with chronically elevated GH and IGF-1 levels, such as insulin resistance, fluid retention, and joint pain.
 The long-term safety of peptide secretagogues is favorable precisely because they work with the body’s systems.
 The goal is to optimize, not to overwhelm.

 What Determines a Peptide’s Safety Profile?